Resources for Parents of FIS Students

 Parents should be aware of the following processes that occur during the FIS year:

-• Fall Midterm Grade Reporting–In mid-October, students will receive a printed grade report given out in their Freshman Seminar.
+- Fall Midterm Grade Reporting–In mid-October, students will receive a printed grade report from the Director of FIS.
 The grade report is also available via Self-Service.
-If students fall below a 2.0 average, they will be placed on “FIS Academic Alert” and need to cease participation in athletics or co-curricular activities for the remainder of the semester.
-FIS Academic Alert does not appear on a student’s transcript; it is strictly an internal mechanism for monitoring student progress.
+If students fall below a 1.80 average, they will be placed on “FIS Academic Performance Warning” and need to cease participation in athletics for the remainder of the semester.

-• Mid-Year Academic Review–In January, Becton College of Arts and Sciences reviews the the academic records of all students.
-Students whose term GPA is below a 2.0 will be placed on College Probation, as well as FIS Probation.
-College Probation appears on a student’s transcript.
-Students placed on College Probation will receive a certified letter mailed to their home address.
-Included in that letter will be information regarding any FIS-specific sanctions that have been imposed.
+- Mid-Year Academic Review–In January, Becton College of Liberal Arts and Education reviews the academic records of all students.
+Freshmen whose term GPA is below a 1.80 will be placed on College Academic Performance Warning, as well as FIS Academic Performance Warning.
+Students placed on Warning will receive a letter informing them of any university sanctions that have been imposed.
 Keep in mind that FIS students are not dismissed from the university in mid-year.

-• Spring Mid-Semester Grade Reporting–In mid-March, students will again receive a printed grade report, as well as having access to the report via Self-Service.
-Students below a 2.0 will be placed on Academic Alert with the same stipulations in place from the Fall.
+- Spring Mid-Semester Grade Reporting–In mid-March, students will again receive a printed grade report, as well as having access to the report via Self-Service.
+Students below a 1.80 GPA will be placed on Academic Performance Warning with the same stipulations in place from the Fall.

-• End of Year Academic Review–In May, the College again reviews all academic records.
-Students earning below a 2.0 GPA for the semester will be placed on academic probation for the following semester.
-Students earning below a 2.0 GPA for the semester AND year are subject to suspension from the university.
-Again, a certified letter is sent to the student’s home address.
-Included in that letter are guidelines for appeal.
+- End of Year Academic Review–In May, the College again reviews all academic records.
+Students earning below the required university GPA for the semester will be informed of university sanctions for the following semester.